Articles on: Signals and Automation

 Since RSI is always greater than zero, the alert will always fire at the right time.

-The dialog for creating your webhook will now open.
+The dialog box for creating your webhook will now open.

 From the first dropdown, select RSI